microsoft/PowerPlatformConnectors/tools/paconn-cli/README.md

 This will ask you to login using device code login process.
 Please follow the prompt for the login.

-### Custom Connector Directory and Files

-A custom connector consists of three files.
-An icon for the connector, an Open API swagger definition, and an API properties file.
-The properties file that contains connection parameters, brand color and few other information that aren't part of the Open API definition.
-The files are ideally located into a directory with the connector ID as the name of the directory.

-Sometimes, the custom connector directory may include a settings.json file.
-Although this file is not part of the connector definition, it can be used as an arguments store for the CLI.

 ### Download Custom Connector Files